lpod/lpod-python/doc/level1.rst

 Page styles
 ------------

-A page style definition, so-called *master page*, is "*a template for pages in a document*".
+A page style definition, so-called *master page*, is *"a template for pages in a document"*.
 It directly defines the static content "*that is displayed on all pages*" that use it (such as headers and footers).
 In addition, a *master page* is associated to a *page layout*, defined as a separate object that describes "*the physical properties or geometry of a page, for example,